 The arguments given above imply that there are serious difficulties associated with attempts to define the bulk quadrupole density and edge dipole density in a 2D system.
 By contrast, the macroscopic corner charge is unambiguously a physical observable.
-Thus, given details of the geometric structure and the electronic Hamiltonian of the 1D-periodic edges as well as of the 2D-periodic bulk, a robust theory should be capable of correctly predicting the macroscopic corner charges modulo e.
+Thus, given details of the geometric structure and the electronic Hamiltonian of the 1D-periodic edges as well as of the 2D-periodic bulk, a robust theory should be capable of correctly predicting the macroscopic corner charges modulo \boldsymbol{e} .

-In this work, we show how to construct such a theory for the case of centrosymmetric 2D insulators, based on a Wannier representation of the electronic system at the single-particle level.
+In this work, we show how to construct such a theory for the case of centrosymmetric 2D insulators, based on a Wannier representation of the electronic system at the singleparticle level.
 In our formulation, we first identify a bulk unit cell, or "tile," composed of a set of ionic positive point charges and the charge distributions associated with a set of bulk WFs.
-The quadrupole density Q{xy} associated with this unit cell is gauge-dependent, i.e., dependent on the exact locations and shapes of WFs in the unit cell.
-We also construct "edge tiles" consisting of ions and WFs in a "skin" region close to the edge, and associate surface polarizations \mathcal{P} to these edges.
+The quadrupole density Q{xy} associated with this unit cell is gauge dependent, i.e., dependent on the exact locations and shapes of WFs in the unit cell.
+We also construct "edge tiles" consisting of ions and WFs in a "skin" region close to the edge and associate surface polarizations \mathcal{P} to these edges.
 In our formulation the edge \mathcal{P} 's are defined independently of the bulk Q{xy} , as they must be since they depend upon the detailed form of the Hamiltonian at the edge.
 While the \mathcal{P} 's are independent of a gauge change localized at the edge, they are, like Q{xy} , dependent on the choice of bulk WF gauge.
 Nevertheless, we find that all gauge dependence cancels out when the various contributions are summed, thus allowing for a robust prediction of the corner charge.

 Specifically, we work in the context of tight-binding models of centrosymmetric 2D insulators whose bulk and edge electronic structures are gapped.
 We solve for the ground-state electronic structure in four configurations, namely the infinite bulk with 2D periodic boundary conditions, 1D-periodic ribbons of finite width in the x direction, the same but finite in the y direction, and rectangular flakes with fully open boundary conditions.
-We develop a formalism for computing the macroscopic corner charge (mod e) from the bulk and ribbon calculations alone, and demonstrate its success by direct calculation on the rectangular flake.
+We develop two formalisms for computing the macroscopic corner charge (mod e) from the bulk and ribbon calculations alone, and demonstrate their success by direct calculation on the rectangular flake.

-In the course of preparing this manuscript, we became aware of related work of Trifunovic, 14 in which similar questions are addressed from a somewhat different point of view.
-While that work considers more general unit cell shapes and corner geometries than we do, it focuses more narrowly on the case of single-occupied-band models, and issues of gauge consistency are not as thoroughly explored.
+In the course of preparing this paper, we became aware of related work of Trifunovic [15], in which similar questions are addressed from a somewhat different point of view.
+While that work considers more general unit cell shapes and corner geometries than we do, the implementation was only presented for the case of single-occupied-band models and for the isolated molecular limit of the Benalcazar-Bernevig-Hughes model [4,5].
 We occasionally comment on similarities and differences below.

 This paper is organized as follows.
 In Sec.
 II, we introduce an expression for the macroscopic corner charge in terms of contributions from bulk, edge, and corner charge densities based on a tiling approach.
 We explain how quadrupole, dipole, and monopole contributions from bulk, edge, and corner tiles, respectively, add up to give the observable macroscopic corner charge.
 In this formulation, the electronic charge density associated with each tile is that of the WFs attached to it, raising questions about the dependence of the bulk and edge contributions on the gauge used to construct these WFs.
 This issue is addressed in Sec.
-III, where we show that the sum of bulk and edge contributions is indeed gauge-invariant, even though the individual contributions are not.
-In
+III, where we show that the sum of bulk and edge contributions is indeed gauge invariant, even though the individual contributions are not.
+In Sec.
+IV, we provide additional details about our methodology.